-- 1. iiabc.org is focused on the use of Agile within the entirety of the organization - 2.
-While other certification entities focus on a specific framework in their documentation, the IIABC gives an overview of (i) Agile as a whole and (ii) specifically Scrum and Kanban.
-Through this focus you will be able to gain an overview of the use of Agile within the entire organization because: - a.
-Knowledge of the Agile values and principles gives a general direction by which to form the creation of an Agile mindset; - b.
+- 1. iiabc.org is focused on the use of Agile within the whole of the organization - 2.
+While other certification bodies in their Body of Knowledge focus on a specific framework, the IIABC gives an overview of (i) Agile as a whole and (ii) specifically Scrum and Kanban.
+Through this focus you will be able to gain an overview of the use of Agile within the complete organization because: - a.
+Knowledge of the Agile values and principles gives a general direction which is the basis of the creation of an Agile mindset; - b.
 Knowledge of Scrum and Kanban gives the insights needed to structure both projectbased and operational work.

-The theories described in this Body of Knowledge were for the most part developed by key figures in the Agile movement.
+The theories described in this Body of Knowledge where for the most part developed by key figures in the Agile movement.
 IIABC does not claim to be the original source.
-However, the theory is presented in a unique way by combining Agile, Scrum and Kanban, benefiting the reader.
+On the other hand, the way the theory is presented, a combination of Agile, Scrum and Kanban, is unique, and you as a reader will benefit from it.